wayneIBM/vpc-on-classic/vpc-cli-reference.md

 - `INSTANCE`: ID of the instance.
 - `NIC`: ID of the network interface.
 - `FLOATING_IP`: ID of the floating IP.
-- `--force, -f`: Remove without confirmation.
+- `--force, -f`: Force the operation without confirmation.

 ---

 ### `ibmcloud is instance-volume-attachment`
+{: #instance-volume-attachment}

 **View details of a volume attachment.**